kwandrus/kwandrus/README.md

 Hi, my name is Kyle Andrus.
 I graduated with Honors from UC Davis with bachelor's degrees in Computer Science and Cinema & Digital Media.
-I'm interested in the intersection between the two, specifically computer graphics programming and video game development.
-I really love 3D animated films and I'm fascinated by modern day advancements in real time gaming graphics and the growing number of applications of AR/VR in everyday life.
+I'm interested in the intersection between the two, specifically computer graphics programming for 3D animation, AR/VR, and video games.

 I'm an avid hiker, world traveler, amateur photographer, and a huge sports fan, particularly of the English Premier League, NFL, NBA, and Formula 1!